Alan-AcutePath/azure-quickstart-templates/rds-auto-scaling-deployment/README.md

 Existing rds connection broker virtual machine. for HA connection broker, run the template for each connection broker vm:

+Upload the RDSCaler.ps1 and Config.xml file with your configuration following the auto-scaling document to an Azure storage account to secure the script and the corresponding configuration info.

 Click the button below to deploy